 Throughout our experiments we benchmark UDR similarly to~\cite{Muratore2021DataEfficientDR}, as we assess the average performance of several policies trained on different uniform bounds.
 More precisely, we train 10 policies with DR on 10 uniform bounds respectively, which are randomly sampled from the search spaces reported in the corresponding tables.
 This would reflect how manually picking uniform distributions within a reasonable search space affects the final performance.

-Note that, in contrast to the original paper~\cite{tsai2021droid}, we replaced torque measurements with the raw state vectors when implementing DROID.
-This modification makes more sense for the pushing and sliding tasks that we use for evaluation, as joint torques do not express enough information about the object being manipulated by the robot, especially for the sliding task (in contrast to the door opening task used in the original DROID paper).
-The CMA-ES implementation used is provided by Nevergrad~\cite{nevergrad}.
+Furthermore, in contrast to the original paper on DROID~\cite{tsai2021droid}, we replaced torque measurements with the raw state vectors when implementing the DROID baseline.
+This modification makes more sense for the pushing and sliding tasks that we use for evaluation, as joint torques do not express enough information about the object being manipulated by the robot, especially for the sliding task---in contrast to the door opening task used in the original DROID paper.
+The CMA-ES implementation used in DROPO and DROID is provided by Nevergrad~\cite{nevergrad}.

 Finally, in order to adapt BayesSim to the offline setting with human demonstrations (where the data collection policy is not available), we repeat the original action sequence during data collection.
 Besides this modification, we make use of the original open-source repository provided by~\cite{bayessimramos}.
 In most experiments, we evaluate both neural network (MDNN) and quasi-random Fourier (MDRFF) features and report the better result for brevity.
 An exception to this is the sim-to-real experiment with the Panda robot, where results with both features are reported in order to compare the generalization capability of both variants.
 Since BayesSim uses mixture Gaussian distributions, the distribution inference results reported in the tables and plots in this section are independent Gaussian approximations of the complete results, for the sake of brevity.
 The complete BayesSim posteriors can be found in \ref{sec:bs:panda}.